- A high tolerance — needing to take more and more of the drug in order to receive the same or a desired effect.

 Your detox program helps your body recover from the physical dependencies associated with addiction in a safe, supportive environment.
 Drug addiction works by warping a person with substance use disorder’s metabolism so that he or she literally needs the drugs to sustain normal functioning.
 Drug and alcohol detox work by gently weaning your body off of the harmful chemicals it was depending on to function and allowing for the restoration of normal metabolic function.
 Remember, “comfortable detox” doesn’t have to be a contradiction in terms.

 It’s important to reiterate that detox is the beginning of the drug rehab process, not the end.
 A successful detox process is vital to your prospects for long-term recovery, especially since the time you spend in this phase of your recovery is the foundation for everything that follows it.
 Those who receive only detox support with no other treatment will almost always return to substance abuse, usually in the short term.
 Cliffside Malibu integrates detox as intimately as possible with our drug rehabilitation programs, so that clients can build on the momentum they’ve attained during detox in order to successfully navigate the comprehensive addiction treatment that comes next.
 Remember, addiction recovery is a process that requires full participation and effort.
 But make no mistake, the effort is worth it.
-To get sober is to rediscover the world as you used to know it and yourself as you used to be; it is to remember why you ever believed life was worth living in the first place.
-And it all starts with detox.
+It all starts with detox.
 Call us now at (424) 320-3061.